Tooth Sensitivity

 The Dental Visit

 Once it is determined that the cause does not require dental restorative treatment, your dentist may apply an in-office desensitizer, which acts as protective coating designed to thwart any hypersensitivity.
 The product, which has a sticky foundation, is applied by your dentist while you are in the office.
 In-office desensitizers may also be used to reduce discomfort during dental treatments.
-Your dentist may recommend additional remedies to further manage tooth sensitivity.
+Your dentist may recommend additional remedies to further manage the issue.

 Sometimes, dentists recommend an over-the-counter desensitizer to supplement treatment.
 A soft-bristled toothbrush may also provide relief.